ChangeClothes/ios/README.md

     - [ ] history of messaging history
   - Add Client
     - [ ] Add a client which sends email to client with link to download the Armoire App
+    - [ ] First check if client already exists, in which case notify them and allow process to associate them with the designer attempting to claim them
+    - [ ] If no client exists, create client and text them with a code that will confirm their identity and association to designer
   - Photo
     - [ ] Take Photo and associate it with a client